hbrt-rdzk/rAIght.move-analysis/README.md

 ## Data

 The `data/` directory should contain your workout videos categorized by exercise type.
 This can be used to train the model or for personal record-keeping.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://yourrepositoryurl.com/tags).

 ## License